 Pharmacy Technician (ASHP/ACPE) Program FAQs

-Get answers to the most common and important questions about enrolling in the Pharmacy Technician (ASHP/ACPE) course at Career Step.
-Our FAQs section provides answers to help you make an informed decision about your education.
+Get answers to the most common and important questions about signing up for the Pharmacy Technician (ASHP/ACPE) course at Career Step.
+Our FAQs section provides answers to help you make an informed decision about your training.

 Pharmacy technicians assist pharmacists in formulating, labeling, and dispensing medications.
 As the role of a pharmacist expands—taking a more active role with patient consultations and offering flu shots in some pharmacies—pharmacy technicians are also taking on more responsibilities.

 The pharmacy technician field is a part of the growing healthcare industry, and the U.S. Department of Labor's Bureau of Labor Statistics projects:

 - A rapidly expanding job market as the field is predicted to grow by 12%, or over 47,000 new jobs, before 2026.

 - High demand and good job prospects for pharmacy technicians with formal training or certification.